Honda Civic (seventh generation)

 The seventh-generation Honda Civic is an automobile produced by Honda from 2000 until 2005.
 It debuted in September 2000 as a 2001 model.
-Its exterior dimensions stayed similar to the outgoing predecessor, with interior space significantly increased, bumping up it up to the compact car size designation.
+Its exterior dimensions stayed similar to the outgoing predecessor, with interior space significantly increased, bumping it up to the compact car size designation.
 A notable feature was the flat rear floor that gave better comfort to the rear seat passengers.
 This generation abandoned the front double wishbone suspension, used previously from fourth to sixth generations, replacing it with MacPherson struts.
 This generation was the last to offer 4WD variants.

 Upon its introduction in 2000, it won the Car of the Year Japan Award for a record fourth time.
 It also won the Japan Automotive Researchers' and Journalists' Conference Car of the Year award in 2001.